Robert Burns is Scotland’s National Poet who lived during the eighteenth century

 St. Michael’s Church, (his pew is marked with a plaque).

-Drank at the Globe and the Hole in the Wall.
+Burns drank at the Globe and the Hole in the Wall.

 The Burns Howff Club was formed in the Globe Inn in 1889, and meets on the 25th January each year to celebrate the anniversaryof the birth of Robert Burns with a “Burns Supper”